juanluispaz/gettext-webpack-plugin/README.md

 $ npm install --save gettext-webpack-plugin
 ```

+For webpack 4 use the version 1.0.0 of this package.
+For webpack 5 use the version 2.0.0 of this package.

 ## Differences with gettext

 In some gettext implementations you can get the translation and format the text in one function.
 Example: